 If you have a short trip planned, check out our detailed 3 days in Kyoto itinerary!

-The name Kinkakuji is a translation for Temple of the Golden Pavilion.
+One of the top attractions when you visit Kyoto, the name Kinkaku ji Temple is a translation for Temple of the Golden Pavilion.
 It was previously known as Rokuonji, however.

 This popular Zen Buddhist Temple was the retirement villa for Ashikaga Yoshimitsu, a retired shogun of the Rinzai Sect.

-Visitors get to see different architectural styles on each of the three floors of the temple.
+Visitors get to see different architectural styles on each of the three floors of the Kinkaku ji Temple.

 The first floor is made of wood and white plaster.
 Here, they used the shinden-zukuri style.
 The second floor is where the Samurais resided, and they used the Bukke style.